Digital Nomad Tax 2026: 183 Days ≠ Tax-Free

 Tax residency addresses where a person is taxed.
 Permanent establishment (PE) addresses where a business is taxed.
 These are separate determinations, and a nomad can trigger PE in a country without being personally tax resident there.

 Working from a co-working space in Lisbon for four months may not trigger Portuguese personal tax residency (depending on the day count and Portugal's rules).
-But it can create a Portuguese permanent establishment for the nomad's US LLC or Estonian OU.
+But under the OECD Model Tax Convention framework, it can create a Portuguese permanent establishment for the nomad's US LLC or Estonian OU.
 The business activity conducted from that location — client calls, code commits, invoices sent, contracts negotiated — can establish a sufficient business presence to trigger corporate tax obligations.

 Documentation requirements